knowm/memristor-discovery/src/main/resources/help/Hysteresis.md

 ## Memristor Selection

 Use the toggle switches near the top of the app window to connect one or more individual memristors into the circuit.

 ## Series Resistor

 The series resistor provides two important functions:

 1. Limits the maximum current through the memristor to prevent device damage (see memristor datasheet).
-2. Allows for a current measurement to be made with the oscilloscope (I = V2+/R).
+2. Allows for a current measurement to be made with the oscilloscope.

-## Controls
+### V2.0 Series Resistors

-The control panel can be used to adjust the driver waveform of W1.
-The series resistor value must correspond to the actual series resistance value used in the experimental setup, otherwise the calculated values will be invalid.
+Version 2.0 Memristor Discovery boards have two series resistors, A and B. These resistors are connected in parallel when the board is in Mode 1.
+The series resistance of the circuit is thus half of the value of the resistors in the socket, which needs to be reflected in the preferences menu.
+Alternately, you may remove either resistor A or B. Whatever you do, the value of the series resistor in the preferences must match the actual series resistance for measurements to be accurate.

 ## Conductance Plot Averaging